 Certificate of Analysis

-Published released-batch COAs for Thymalin, every lot HPLC-verified.
+Representative COA previews for Thymalin; request the certificate matched to the offered or supplied lot from sales.
 These are previews — request the full high-resolution certificate for any lot.

 Research-use-only reference material; not for human or veterinary use.